marinicadragoslav/linked_list/README.md

 ## Create and manipulate singly and doubly linked lists.

 - Dynamic allocation is used to create list objects that contain node objects.
-- Data is stored in the nodes as void pointers to objects managed by the user.
+- Data is stored as void pointers to objects managed by the user.
 - Contains tests for each function and for memory management (memory leaks, double-free).
+- Contains a simple usage example
 ##

 Run these commands from the linked_list folder to get started (gcc must be installed):